BCEM-UniAndes/Genomic_Surveillence-_GroupWork/README.md

-# Genomic_Surveillence-_GroupWork
+# Genomic_Surveillence_GroupWork

 Genomic surveillance of S.pneumoniae &amp; S.agalacteae.
+All material are part of the Advanced Bioinformatic Course GPS &JUNO projects  funded by The Gates Foundation